Jerry Litton: Early life

-Litton was born near Lock Springs, Daviess County, Missouri, in a house without electricity.
-He was national secretary of the Future Farmers of America (1956–1957), and graduated from the University of Missouri in 1961 with a B.S. in Journalism.
+Litton was born near Lock Springs, Missouri, in a house without electricity.
+He was Missouri state president (1955–1956) and national secretary (1956–1957) of the Future Farmers of America (FFA), and he later graduated from the University of Missouri in 1961 with a B.S. in Journalism.
 He was president of the University of Missouri Young Democrats and chair of the National Youth for Stuart Symington during Symington's unsuccessful 1960 run for U.S. President.
 Litton served as President of the Theta chapter of the Alpha Gamma Rho fraternity.

 He made his fortune raising cattle at the Litton Charolais Cattle Ranch in Chillicothe, Missouri.
 This ranch was maintained as a beautiful showplace where he entertained both the well-connected and constituents.
 Litton made a point to bring schoolchildren and low-level local leaders to his home.
 Before he began his political career, he was active in promoting youth involvement in leadership in agriculture and rural communities.
 His family, including his parents, Mildred and Charley Litton, was very prominent in the Charolais cattle business.

 U.S. Representative

+Litton was elected to the U.S. House as a Democrat in 1972, assuming office at the beginning of the 93rd Congress, and succeeding retiring Rep. William R. Hull Jr. (D).
+In this election, Litton defeated the Republican nominee, Russell Sloan.

-Litton was elected to the U.S. House as a Democrat in 1972.
-He was considered a rising star in the Democratic Party, and his television show Dialogue with Litton was broadcast statewide.
+Elected to represent Missouri's 6th congressional district, he was considered a rising star in the Democratic Party following his election to the House, and his television show Dialogue with Litton was broadcast statewide.
 Among the guests were Jimmy Carter, former Vice President Hubert Humphrey, Secretary of Agriculture Earl Butz, Congressman Tip O'Neill, and House Speaker Carl Albert.

 Green bumper stickers, like those used in his prior Congressional campaigns, circulated in the state, saying "Litton for President".
 Jimmy Carter said that he thought Litton would be president one day.

+Rep. Litton was re-elected to a second term in the House in 1974, defeating the Republican nominee, Grover H. Speers in a landslide.
+His service in the nation's lower legislature continued throughout most of the 94th United Congress.

 1976 U.S. Senate election

-In 1976, after only two terms in the House of Representatives, Litton entered into what amounted to a three-way Democratic Party primary race for the U.S. Senate seat of retiring Senator Stuart Symington.
-The other major contestants were Symington's son James W. Symington and former Missouri Governor Warren Hearnes.
-Final election results showed Congressman Litton winning with 45.39%, former Governor Warren Hearnes second at 26.38%, and Congressman James Symington finishing third with 25.16% of the statewide vote.
-Seven other candidates, including Kansas City, Missouri Mayor Charles Wheeler, split the remaining 4 percent of the vote.
+In 1976, while serving out only his second term in the House of Representatives, Litton entered into what amounted to a three-way Democratic Party primary race for the U.S. Senate seat of retiring Democratic U.S. senator and former 1960 presidential election candidate Stuart Symington.
+The other two major contenders for the nomination were Symington's son, U.S. Rep. James W. Symington (MO-2), and former Missouri governor Warren Hearnes.
+Final election tabulations showed Litton winning a plurality of Democratic support, winning the primary with 45.39% of the total vote.
+Former Governor Warren Hearnes placed second with a distant 26.38%, and Rep. James Symington finished third with 25.16% of the statewide vote.
+Seven other candidates, including Kansas City mayor Charles Wheeler, split the remaining 4 percent of the vote amongst themselves.